Hulatang: Xingyang spicy soup

 Xingyang spicy soup is made from a blend of various natural Chinese medicinal herbs in specific proportions, combined with pepper and chili, and simmered with a bone broth base.
-Its characteristics include a rich flavor, bright color, thick and sticky texture, and a spicy and tasty profile, making it a popular breakfast dish among the people of Xingyang.
+Its characteristics include a rich flavor, bright color, thick and sticky texture, and a spicy profile, making it a popular breakfast dish among the people of Xingyang.
 The main ingredients include spicy soup mix, pepper, chili, cooked mutton or beef, bone broth, wheat gluten, flour, vermicelli, and wood ear mushrooms.
-It is often enjoyed with deep-fried dough sticks, steamed buns, scallion pancakes, pan-fried flatbreads, and layered flatbreads.
+It is often eaten with deep-fried dough sticks, steamed buns, scallion pancakes, pan-fried flatbreads, and layered flatbreads.
 Especially when mixed with tofu pudding, known as "two mixed," it is highly favored by the locals.
-As the poem goes: "Cooked at dawn, the spicy soup flows through the intestines all day, allowing for carefree enjoyment."
+A poem describes: "Cooked at dawn, the spicy soup flows through the intestines all day, allowing for carefree enjoyment."

 Huaiyang spicy soup

-Huaiyang's Zhu Mazi braised meat spicy soup, historically known as "Zhu family spicy soup," has an interesting backstory.
-Zhu Mazi, whose real name was Zhu Jinzhang, was a resident of Huaiyang.
-His ancestors began selling spicy soup on the west side of the North Cross Street during the Song Dynasty.
+Huaiyang's Zhu Mazi braised meat spicy soup, historically known as "Zhu family spicy soup," was created by Zhu Mazi (real name Zhu Jinzhang), a resident of Huaiyang.
+Zhu's ancestors began selling spicy soup on the west side of the North Cross Street during the Song Dynasty.
 Legend has it that during the early days of Emperor Zhu Yuanzhang's reign in the Ming Dynasty, he passed through Huaiyang after several days without food.
 Exhausted and weak, he collapsed at the North Cross Street, where an old man surnamed Zhu rescued him and offered him a bowl of spicy soup.
 After drinking it, Zhu Yuanzhang immediately felt revived, drank three bowls in a row, and praised it as "excellent soup, excellent soup."
 After ascending to the throne, Zhu Yuanzhang summoned the old man to the imperial kitchen to be in charge of the soups.
 From then on, the Zhu family's spicy soup gained fame, and the Zhu family made it their livelihood.

-During the Republic of China era, Zhu Mazi inherited the soup-making skills from his ancestors and, through dedicated effort, created the braised meat spicy soup, thus it became known as "Zhu Mazi Braised Meat Spicy Soup."
+During the Republic of China era, Zhu Mazi inherited the soup-making skills from his ancestors and, created the braised meat spicy soup, thus it became known as "Zhu Mazi Braised Meat Spicy Soup."
 This soup is characterized by its balanced consistency, moderate salty-sweet taste, tender meat, and a tangy, spicy flavor with an aromatic scent.
 It is said that "a morning drink of spicy soup leaves a fragrant burp till evening."
-Visitors to Huaiyang, as well as Huaiyang natives returning from Hong Kong, Macau, and Taiwan, all eagerly look forward to enjoying "Zhu Mazi Spicy Soup" and speak highly of it.